 For all financial instruments measured at amortised cost and interest-generating financial instruments, interest income or expense is recorded at the effective interest rate, which is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset or financial liability.
-The calculation takes into account all contractual terms of the financial instrument (for example, prepayment options) and includes any fees or incremental costs that are directly attributable to the instrument and are an integral part of the effective interest rate, but not future credit losses.
-The carrying amount of the financial asset or financial liability is adjusted if the Bank revises its estimates of payments or receipts.
+The calculation takes into account all contractual terms of the financial includes any fees or incremental costs that are directly attributable to the instrument and are an integral part of the effective interest rate, but not future credit losses.
+The carrying amount of the financial asset or financial is estimates of payments or receipts.
 The adjusted carrying amount is calculated based on the original effective interest rate and the change in carrying amount is recorded in profit or loss.